travelience/Aida/readme.md

 the **authenticate($data)** method store the information of the authenticated user and save in a cookie.

 # Cache
-The cache in Aida Framework is by file. example:
+The cache is file based. example:

 ```php